masterzdran/mz-create-frontend-template/README.md

 ```

 - If `AZURE_MONITOR_CONNECTION_STRING` is set, traces are sent to Azure Monitor.
-- If `OTEL_EXPORTER_OTLP_ENDPOINT` is set (and Azure is not), traces are sent to the OTLP endpoint.
+- If `OTEL_EXPORTER_OTLP_ENDPOINT` is set (and Azure is not), traces and logs are sent to the OTLP endpoint.
-- If neither is set, tracing is enabled but not exported externally.
+- If neither is set, tracing and logging are enabled but not exported externally.

 ### Usage

-No manual code changes are needed to enable tracing.
+No manual code changes are needed to enable tracing or logging.
 Just set the environment variables and run your app as usual:

 ```sh